-An optional transfer station is available for this purpose $(\rightarrow P. 142 - 9.1 \text{ Optional instrument components}).$
+An optional transfer station is available for this purpose ( $\rightarrow$ P. 146 - 9.1 Optional instrument components).

-- The optional transfer station and connection of a HistoCore SPECTRA CV to the HistoCore SPECTRA ST may be installed subsequently only by a Leica-certified service technician. - Any program must be programmed with a final target station.
-In the workstation mode, the transfer station is to be selected as the final step.
+- D Note - The optional transfer station and connection of a HistoCore SPECTRA CV to the HistoCore SPECTRA ST may be installed subsequently only by a Leica-certified service technician. - Any program must be programmed with a final target station.
+In the workstation mode, the transfer station is to be selected as the final step. - When inserting a rack with a white handle, a program selection window opens in which a color program activated in the bathlayout has to be assigned to the white handle for this program only. - If the transfer station is defined as the last station in the assigned program, the white rack must also be assigned to a suitable parameter set for the coverslipping process in the HistoCore SPECTRA CV.
+The user is also prompted to do so by a parameter selection window.